OFFICE OF THE SELECTBOARD

 Doug Parkhurst commented that it is the right of the citizens to walk safely as well as have peace inside their homes without incessant barking.
 Parkhurst specified that priority may include barking/vicious/biting dogs and that should be the responsibility of the dog’s owner.

-- Unconfined in heat: No comment and doesn’t pose a current concern
+- Unconfined in heat: No comment and doesn’t pose a current concern.

 - Running at large: This includes if your dog is loose.
 There was no comment on this issue.